drfreder/king-and-frederickson/README.md

 ![](README_files/figure-gfm/arXiv%20middle%20authors%20year-over-year-1.png)<!-- -->

 Again, the number of men middle authorships increased more than the number of women middle authorships, year-over-year.

-### Comparing arXiv preprint submissions in the months before and during COVID-19 pandemic, by gender
+### Comparing arXiv preprint submissions in the months before and during the COVID-19 pandemic, by gender

 Next, we looked back over the months leading up to widespread stay-at-home orders and school and childcare closures that North